Chemical Biology

 Services

-The Chemical Biology Core Facility is a collaboration between DKFZ and the European Molecular Biology Laboratory (EMBL) in Heidelberg, and is located at EMBL.
-For further information on this service, please visit the Core Facilities site at EMBL.
+The Chemical Biology Core Facility is a collaboration between DKFZ and the European Molecular Biology Laboratory (EMBL) in Heidelberg, and is currently located at EMBL.
+For more detailed information on the services provided, please visit the internet pages of EMBL

 Contact